Occupational First Aid Level 1

 OFA Level 1: What You Need to know

 Occupation First Aid (OFA) Level 1 – sometimes called Workplace Emergency First Aid – is a 7 hour introductory first aid course and as such, it does not require any previous training.
-To be eligible for this course, you must be at least 16 years old and be physically capable of performing basic techniques of first aid as well as a multiple choice exam.
+To be eligible for this course, you must be physically capable of performing basic techniques of first aid as well as a multiple choice exam.

 The purpose of the course is to help workers to identify common medical emergencies that may happen in the work environment and take appropriate steps to minimize the risk to the victim.
 Included in the curriculum of this course are adult CPR, dealing with shock, spinal injuries, treating minor wounds, sprains and burns, as well as managing emergency situations.